-applying and construing this uniform act, consideration must be given to the need to promote
+applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

-2 Comment 3 4 While the drafters recognize that some such variations of collaborative law are inevitable 5 given its dynamic and diverse nature and early stage of development, the specific benefits of 6 uniformity of law should also be emphasized.
-As discussed in the Prefatory Note, uniform 7 adoption of this act will make the law governing collaborative law more accessible and certain in 8 key areas and will thus encourage parties to participate in a collaborative law process.
-9 Collaborative lawyers and parties will know the standards under which collaborative law 10 participation agreements will be enforceable and courts can reasonably anticipate how the statute will be interpreted.
-Moreover, uniformity of the law will provide greater protection of 11 12 collaborative law communications than any one state or choice of law doctrine has the capacity to provide.
-No matter how much protection one state affords confidentiality of collaborative law 13 14 communications, for example, the communication will not be protected against compelled 15 disclosure in another state if that state does not have the same level of protection.
-16 SECTION 22.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 17 18 NATIONAL COMMERCE ACT.
-This [act] modifies, limits, and supersedes the federal 19 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
-Section 7001, et seq., 20 but does not modify, limit, or supersede Section 101 (c) of that act, 15 U.S.C.
-Section 7001(c), or 21 authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 22 U.S.C.
-Section 7003(b).
-23 [SECTION 23.
-SEVERABILITY.
-If any provision of this [act] or its application to 24 any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [act] which can be given effect without the invalid provision or application, 25 26 and to this end the provisions of this [act] are severable.]
-27 Legislative Note: Include this section only if the state lacks a general severability statute or a 28 decision by the highest court of this state stating a general rule of severability.
-29 30 SECTION 24.
-EFFECTIVE DATE.
-This [act] takes effect......
-31 32 Legislative Note: States should choose an effective date for the act that allows substantial time 33 for notice to the bar and the public of its provisions and for the training of collaborative lawyers.
+While the Drafting Committee recognizes that some such variations of collaborative law are inevitable given its dynamic and diverse nature and early stage of development, the specific benefits of uniformity of law should also be emphasized.
+As discussed in the Prefatory Note, uniform adoption of this act will make the law governing collaborative law more accessible and certain in key areas and will thus encourage parties to participate in a collaborative law process.
+Collaborative lawyers and parties will know the standards under which collaborative law participation agreements will be enforceable and courts can reasonably anticipate how the statute will be interpreted.
+Moreover, uniformity of the law will provide greater protection of collaborative law communications than any one state or choice of law doctrine has the capacity to provide.
+No matter how much protection one state affords confidentiality of collaborative law communications, for example, the communication will not be protected against compelled disclosure in another state if that state does not have the same level of protection.

+SECTION 22.
+RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND

+NATIONAL COMMERCE ACT.
+This [act] modifies, limits, and supersedes the federal but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.A. § 7001(c), or authorize electronic delivery of any of the notices described in § 103(b) of that act, 15 U.S.C.A.

+Electronic Signatures in Global and National Commerce Act, 15 U.S.C.A. § 7001 et seq.
+(2009), any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [act] which can be given effect without the invalid provision or application, and to this end the provisions of this [act] are severable.]